vavula/font_teller/index.md

 ## Project Introduction

 OCR (optical character recognition) technology for converting images and scanned documents into text is fairly mature with a high accuracy.
 It is also widely accessible to the pubilic as being embedded in softwares such as Adobe Acrobat.
 However, the font information is not preserved during the process, meaning users need to reformat the document from the scratch.
 This is inconvenient and can possibly introduce human errors in editing.
-In the meantime, people have shown that recognizing fonts Thus, we propose to use both supervised and unsupervised machine learning to recognize and distinguish typefaces of characters in scanned documents.
+Thus, we propose to use both supervised and unsupervised machine learning to recognize and distinguish typefaces of characters in scanned documents.

+Meanwhile, there are apps that specifically target the font recognitions.
+For example, the app WhatTheFont uses deep learning algorithm trained on 33 million images to recognize 100 thousand fonts [2].
+However, the app is tailored towards scanned documents, and for cases where we tested hand-drawn texts, the app will return similar handwritten fonts (thanks to its large collection) instead of similar standard publication fonts that are ready for production.
+In this sense, the large collection actually hinders people's ability to fast-prototype using pen and paper.
+To empower artists, designers and editors, we are also proposing to use our trained program for matching the hand-drawn texts with standard fonts.

 ## Proposed Method